Rally Hungary 2019 - 07-09/11/2019

 Where: Nyíregyháza, Hungary

-The rally in 100 words: Hungary will return to the ERC for the first time since 2003 with a new Tarmac event in Nyíregyháza, northeast Hungary, approximately two hours 30 minutes by car from the capital Budapest.
-While the event was effectively brand new for 2018 when it ran as the Nyíregyháza Rally and counted as the Hungarian championship closer, Nyíregyháza was a regular host of national-level events in the 1980s.
-With several Hungarian drivers contesting the ERC each season – including back-to-back ERC2 champion Tibor Érdi Jr – a Hungarian round of the championship is perfectly timed.
-Government and local authority support are other plus points.
+The rally in 100 words: Hungary returns to the ERC for the first time since 2003 with a new sealed-surface event in Nyíregyháza, north-east Hungary, approximately 150 minutes by car from the capital Budapest.
+While the event was effectively brand new for 2018 when it ran as the Nyíregyháza Rally and counted as the Hungarian championship finale, the city and surrounding region were regulars on the national scene in previous years.
+Four-time Hungarian champion and double ERC podium finisher Norbert Herczig talks of a “mixture of very fast and very narrow, but good quality stages”, while the event enjoys enthusiastic government and local authority support.

 FIA European Rally Championship 2019, round 8 of 8